Family-Owned · Palmer, Massachusetts

 Cabinet refacing cost in Massachusetts

-Cabinet refacing cost in Western Massachusetts typically ranges from $10,000 to $25,000 for a standard kitchen.
-Most projects fall between $12,000 and $18,000.
+Cabinet refacing in Western Massachusetts is a cost-effective way to transform your kitchen.
+Every project is quoted individually based on kitchen size and materials.
 The final cabinet refacing cost depends on the size of your kitchen, the door style and material you choose, the type of veneer, and whether you add interior upgrades like soft-close hardware, pull-out shelves, or new drawer boxes.
 Kitchens with islands, ceiling-height extensions, or premium wood species like white oak or cherry run toward the higher end.

-By comparison, a full kitchen remodel — removing and replacing all cabinets — typically costs $35,000 to $50,000 or more in this region, not including countertops, backsplash, or appliances.
+By comparison, a full kitchen remodel — removing and replacing all cabinets — costs significantly more, not including countertops, backsplash, or appliances.
 Cabinet refacing delivers most of the visual impact at a fraction of that cost, which is why so many homeowners in Palmer, Springfield, Worcester, and surrounding towns choose cabinet refacing over full replacement.

 Is cabinet refacing worth it?